ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/meetup-milano0522.png" alt="Italian C++ Meetup Milano - May 2022" width="700">

-I have organized an [Italian C++ Meetup in Milan](https://italiancpp.org/eventi/2022-05-31-milano/), hosted at Microsoft House.
+I organized an [Italian C++ Meetup in Milan](https://italiancpp.org/eventi/2022-05-31-milano/), hosted at Microsoft House.
 The meetup consisted of an interactive session about C++20 with technical contents, games, and quizzes.
 Afterwards, pizza and networking nearby.<br/>
 40+ attendees.<br/>
 📸 Some pictures [here](https://www.facebook.com/media/set/?set=a.3201893330125361&type=3).